Georgina Bloomberg: Philanthropy

 At 23, Bloomberg founded the Rider's Closet, which collects new and gently used riding clothing and boots and provides them to therapeutic riding programs, pony clubs, intercollegiate riding programs, and individuals in need.

 Bloomberg currently serves on the board of the Hampton Classic Horse Show, the Emma and Georgina Bloomberg Foundation, and the Bloomberg Family Foundation.
 In 2023, the foundation reported revenue of $1.17 million, $1.4 million in expenses, and total assets of $26.3 million.

 She sits on the board of trustees for the U.S. Equestrian Team.
 Bloomberg is also a vice president at Animal Aid USA.

 In 2016, the Humane Society of the United States recognized Bloomberg with the Compassion in Action Award "for her tireless work to protect all animals."

 She is a founding member of Humane Generation/Friends of Finn committee, which works with the Humane Society of the United States to end the inhumane treatment of dogs in puppy mills and advocates for pet adoption.

 Personal life

-In December 2013, Bloomberg had a son with then-boyfriend Ramiro Quintana, an Argentine Olympic show jumping rider.
+In December 2013, Bloomberg had a son, Jasper, with then-boyfriend Ramiro Quintana, an Argentine Olympic show jumping rider.

+Bloomberg is engaged to investment banker Justin Waterman.
+The couple has two children: Sebastian, born in 2023, and Scarlett, born in 2025.

 She owns several rescue animals, including four dogs, a goat, two mules, and two miniature horses.
 Forbes included her in a list of the 20 “Most Intriguing Billionaire Heiresses”.
 She divides her time between residences in Manhattan, North Salem, New York, and Wellington, Florida.

-Bloomberg is engaged to investment banker Justin Waterman.
-The couple is expecting their second child in 2025.

 In early 2025, she purchased a 3,000-square-foot, four-bedroom home on Great Peconic Bay in the Hamptons for approximately $4 million, reportedly setting a pricing record for the area.